chapel-lang/chapel/doc/rst/language/spec/arrays.rst

    *Open issue*.

-   We would like to differentiate syntactically between array literals for an array of arrays and a multi-dimensional array.
+   We would like to introduce a syntax for multi-dimensional rectangular array literals, where today we can only express 1D arrays whose elements are themselves 1D arrays.

-An rectangular array’s default value is for each array element to be initialized to the default value of the element type.
+A rectangular array’s default value is an array in which each element is initialized to the default value of the element type.

 .. _Associative_Array_Literals: